mcreel/SimulatedNeuralMoments.jl/docs/API.md

   * verbosity: boolean.
 Controls display of intermediate information.
   * burnin: Int64.
 Number of MCMC steps discarded from chain.
   * do_cue: boolean.
 Whether or not to use continuously updating GMM criterion.
 Default is no, in which case the two-step version of the GMM criterion is used.
-The two-step version is considerably faster, but the CUE version leads to more accurate confidence intervl coverage, and is recommended when it is computationally feasible.
+The two-step version is considerably faster, but the CUE version leads to more accurate confidence interval coverage, and is recommended when it is computationally feasible.